Underwater demolition

-Underwater demolition refers to the deliberate destruction or neutralization of man-made or natural underwater obstacles, both for military and civilian purposes.
+Underwater demolition is the deliberate destruction or neutralization of man-made or natural underwater obstacles, both for military and civilian purposes.

 History

 Charles Pasley

 In 1839 Charles Pasley, at the time a colonel of the Royal Engineers, started operations to break up the wreck of HMS Royal George, a 100-gun first rate launched in 1756, which sank at moorings at Spithead in 1782, and then salvage as much as possible using divers.
 Pasley had previously destroyed some old wrecks in the Thames to clear a channel using gunpowder charges.
 The charges used were made from oak barrels filled with gunpowder and covered with lead.
 They were initially detonated using chemical fuses, but this was later changed to an electrical system using a resistance-heated platinum wire to detonate the gunpowder.

 Pasley's operation set many diving milestones, including the first recorded use of the buddy system in diving, when he ordered that his divers operate in pairs.
 In addition, a Corporal Jones made the first emergency swimming ascent after his air line became tangled and he had to cut it free.
 A less fortunate milestone was the first medical account of a diver squeeze suffered by a Private Williams.
 The early diving helmets used had no non-return valves, which meant that if a hose was severed near the surface, the high-pressure air around the diver's head rapidly evacuated the helmet, causing a large pressure difference between the surrounding water and the remaining gas, with extreme and sometimes life-threatening effects.
 At the British Association for the Advancement of Science meeting in 1842, Sir John Richardson described the diving apparatus and treatment of diver Roderick Cameron following an injury that occurred on 14 October 1841 during the salvage operations.

 In 1840, the use of controlled explosions to destroy the wreck continued through to September.
 On an occasion that year the Royal Engineers set off a huge controlled explosion which shattered windows as far away as Portsmouth and Gosport.

 Meanwhile, Pasley had recovered 12 guns in 1839, 11 more in 1840, and 6 in 1841.
 In 1842 he recovered only one iron 12-pounder, because he ordered the divers to concentrate on removing the hull timbers rather than search for guns.
 By 1843 the whole of the keel and the bottom timbers had been raised and the site was declared clear.

+Benjamin Maillefert and Julius H. Kroehl were active in underwater demolition in the US around the time of the civil war.